England chip away at Australia in crucial Test

 England's decision to field first was based on necessity.
 With the bad weather due at the weekend, the home side needed to give themselves as much time as possible to take 20 Australian wickets.

-When the coin landed in Ben Stokes' favour for the fourth consecutive time, the overheads suggested a favourable time to bowl, but by the time play began the sun was shining and did so for the remainder of the day.
+When the coin landed in Ben Stokes' favour for the fourth consecutive match in this series, the overheads suggested a favourable time to bowl, but by the time play began the sun was shining and did so for the remainder of the day.

 Therefore, on a flat pitch, it could be that Australia did not make the most of the best batting day of the match - certainly the amount of batters who got out after making starts points to a collective lack of ruthlessness.